audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Add the repo to your ReadTheDocs account.

-Turn on the ReadTheDocs service hook.
+In your GitHub repo settings, turn on the ReadTheDocs service hook.

 Step 6: Release on PyPI
 ------------------------

-* Release your package the standard Python way.
-Here's a release checklist: https://gist.github.com/audreyr/5990987
+Release your package the standard Python way.

+Here's a release checklist:
+  https://gist.github.com/audreyr/5990987